 Our ability to successfully market and sell our products in a rapidly evolving market requires effective planning and management processes.
 We continue to increase the scope of our operations domestically and internationally and have increased our headcount substantially.
-Through internal growth as well as acquisition, our headcount grew from 109 to 176 employees in 2001, a 61 percent increase.
-During the first six months of 2002, our headcount increased 37 to 213 employees on June 30, 2002, a 21% increase.
+Through internal growth as well as acquisition, our headcount grew from 109 to 176 employees in 2001, a 61% increase.
+During the first nine months of 2002, our headcount increased 76 to 252 employees on September 30, 2002, a 43% increase.
 With our acquisition of nDSP we added 41 employees in the first quarter of 2002 with 25 of the employees located in China.
-We are currently planning to hire additional employees in the second half of this year.
-Additionally, we intend to acquire Jaldi Semiconductor in the third quarter of 2002 that will also increase our headcount and associated expenses.
+We added 28 people in Canada as a result of the acquisition of Jaldi in the third quarter of 2002.
+We are currently planning to hire additional employees throughout the remainder of 2002.
 Our past growth, and our expected future growth, places a significant strain on our management systems and resources including our financial and managerial controls, reporting systems and procedures.
 To manage our growth effectively, we must implement and improve operational and financial systems, train and manage our employee base, attract and retain qualified personnel with relevant experience.
 We must also manage multiple relationships with customers, business partners, contract manufacturers, suppliers and other third parties.
 Moreover, we will spend substantial amounts of time and money in connection with our rapid growth and may have unexpected costs.
 Our systems, procedures or controls may not be adequate to support our operations and we may not be able to expand quickly enough to exploit potential market opportunities.
 While we have not, to date, suffered any significant adverse consequences due to our growth, if we do not continue to manage growth effectively our business would be seriously harmed.